-- Sri Lanka isn’t as cheap as portrayed.
-The entry tickets to the tourist destinations in Sri Lanka or souvenirs are ridiculously overpriced.
+- Sri Lanka is pretty cheap but not when it comes to the entry tickets to the tourist destinations and souvenirs.
+They are ridiculously overpriced.

-- Dress appropriately especially when visiting the religious sites.
+- Dress appropriately or rather conservatively especially when visiting the religious sites.
 Cover your shoulders and legs before you enter the religious places.

 - Buy a local sim card for Sri Lanka with internet data.
 International networks rarely work.
 A local Dialog sim card is the best option for all your network and data needs.
 It has cost-effective prepaid plans for tourist.
 You’d need a photo ID to buy a sim card.
 You can collect the 4G sim card at the airport arrivals or even get it delivered to your hotel.

 - Sri Lanka has a standard voltage of 230 V and a standard frequency of 50Hz.
 D, M, and G type of power sockets work everywhere in Sri Lanka.

 - The public toilets in Sri Lanka aren’t hygienic.
 Keep a Peesafe Tiolet Seat Sanitizer to avoid being caught by infections.

 - Be sure to pack general medicines you might need during your trip, like antipyretics, painkillers, antibiotics, anti-inflammatories, nasal drops to avoid any hassle later during the trip.
 We use a travel medicine pouch to pack all the medicines.

 - Avoid planning a trip during Tamil and Sinhalese New Year as almost everything comes to a standstill in the entire country during the celebrations.